 An avalanche descending 2 kilometers of vertical on the Kangshung Face would hit the bottom third of the route no matter what.
 We decided our desire to reach the top far out-weighed our fear.
 More importantly, we’d all been up enough new routes to know when one turns from being an idea to a reality, the feeling when something you’d dreamed of opens up; there’s a way around the impossible – just barely, and if all else fails, pretend that 30 meters of over-hanging ice at 6,700 meters is all part of the plan (otherwise known as the Webster Wall).

-So our summit climb, day one, covered the real climbing, the kilometer of rope, dodging the rocks and the ice chunks, into a well stocked Camp I. We perched on the mushroom ridge, the glacier at our feet and the summit now a mere 2,000 meters above us.
+So our summit climb, day one, covered the real climbing, the kilometer of rope, dodging the rocks and the ice chunks, into a well stocked Camp I. We perched on the mushroom ridge, the glacier at our feet and the summit now a mere 2,000 vertical meters (6,560 feet) above us.

 The South Col – a huge expanse – why is everything on Everest so big?
 We NEverested the night away, the tents balloon-like and bouncing in the wind, the stoves slopping water about from their hanging perches.
 A few ghosts wandered past the tents, fragile in the wind, vivid in our minds.